Ovilia/blog/_posts/2013-10-19-how-i-made-this-site.md

 ---
 title: How I made this site
+time: 2013.10.19 21:47
 layout: post
+excerpt: I've re-designed my personal site recently since the old version had too much description words, which is not the best design I could offer as a Web Front-End Designer :smirk:.
+You may probably find some interesting features at this site (especially the home page), so this post is served as an introduction of how to implement them.
 ---

 I've re-designed [my personal site][1] recently since the old version had too much description words, which is not the best design I could offer as a Web Front-End Designer :smirk:.
 You may probably find some interesting features at this site (especially the [home page][1]), so this post is served as an introduction of how to implement them.